yaal-coop/canaille/doc/databases.rst

     GROUP_BASE = "ou=groups,dc=mydomain,dc=tld"

-You can find more details on the LDAP configuration in the :class:`~canaille.backends.ldap.configuration.LDAPSettings` section.
+You can find more details on the LDAP configuration in the :class:`dedicated section <canaille.backends.ldap.configuration.LDAPSettings>`.

 .. note ::
    Currently, only the ``inetOrgPerson`` and ``groupOfNames`` schemas have been tested.